Grandstream HT701 ATA

 Grandstream HT701 ATA Overview

 The Grandstream HT701 is a powerful VoIP ATA for residential users and road warriors.
-Its ultra-compact size, superb voice quality, rich functionalities, strong security protection, excellent manageability, and auto provisioning enables service providers to offer high quality IP Voice service at extremely competitive prices.
+Its ultra-compact size, superb voice quality, rich functionality, strong security protection, excellent manageability, and auto provisioning enables service providers to offer high quality IP Voice service at extremely competitive prices.
 The HT701 is an ideal single-port ATA for large scale commercial IP Voice service deployment.
 It is also a good choice for road-bound employees who can tap into the company IP Voice system using an existing analog line in their hotel rooms.

 Grandstream HT701 Features